rodrigobarrela/rodrigobarrela.github.io/_pages/publications.md

 ---
 <!-- _pages/publications.md -->
 <div class="publications"></div>
+<p><h3>Work in Progress</h3>
+<h6><strong> The Value of Outside Options: Measurement, Impact and Inequality.</strong><br>
+Abstract: Do wages in other firms shape employment outcomes?
+This paper adopts a peer effects framework combined with machine learning methods to identify workers’ relevant labor markets and estimate the influence of their quality and structure on wages.
+High-wage workers tend to work in better-paying markets, but their outside options are worse relative to their current firm.
+Furthermore, I find that a 10% increase in the quality of other firms in the market is associated with an increase in real wages by 3%, on average.
+However, controlling for common market shocks flips this sign, showing evidence of a strong wage markdown consistent with backloaded pay structures.
+This effect is stronger for new hires and less skilled workers.
+Finally, I show that the structure and quality of labor markets matter for inequality: about 15% of the wage variance in Portugal can be explained by differences in market-specific pay premia.</h6></p>

 <p><h3>Working Papers</h3>
 <h6><strong><a href="https://www.imf.org/en/Publications/WP/Issues/2025/01/31/The-Labor-Market-Decisions-of-Older-Workers-in-Ageing-Economies-Evidence-from-Spain-and-the-561233?cid=em-COM-123-49658">The Labor Market Decisions of Older Workers in Ageing Economies: Evidence from Spain and the UK</a></strong><br>